Mass market: Developed and emerging markets

-As growth in developed markets begins to slow, multinational corporations are looking towards emerging markets for new growth and scale economies.
-Markets in parts of Asia, Africa, South America and Eastern Europe, with their rapid population growth, youthful populations, growing economies, rising standards of living and emergent middle-class present companies with significant long-term opportunities.
+As growth in developed economies begins to slow, multinational corporations are looking towards emerging markets for new growth and economies of scale.
+Markets in parts of Asia, Africa, South America and Eastern Europe, with their rapid population growth, youthful populations, growing economies, rising standards of living and emergent middle class can present companies with long-term opportunities.

-For companies desirous of entering emerging markets, a key business decision is which of the two income segments to target – a small but wealthy elite (niche market) or a large but relatively poor mass market.
-The resources and capabilities required to compete in emerging economies are quite different to those used in developed markets.
-In particular, companies need extensive local knowledge, including a rich understanding of local distribution networks and a deep understanding of consumer purchasing habits.
+For companies desirous of entering emerging markets, one business decision to be made is which income segments to target – for example, a small but wealthy elite (niche market) or a large but relatively poor mass market.
+The resources and capabilities required to compete in emerging economies can be quite different to those used in developed markets.
+Companies may need local knowledge, such as an understanding of local distribution networks and of consumer purchasing habits.

 In emerging economies, consumers have a preference for unbranded goods and local markets.

 Consumer behaviour in emerging mass markets is quite unlike that observed elsewhere.
 Mass market needs revolve around basic necessities and functional products.
-Although regional differences are evident, some commonalities have been noted: consumers are extremely price-conscious; prefer unbranded goods, buy in smaller quantities, only buy sufficient amounts as required for immediate use and often exhibit a preference for local retail outlets where they can buy a single item, such as a bar of soap, from broken packs.
+Although regional differences are evident, some commonalities have been noted: consumers are extremely price-conscious; prefer unbranded goods, buy in smaller quantities, only buy sufficient amounts as required for immediate use and often exhibit a preference for local retail outlets where they can buy a single item.

 Colgate-Palmolive is one of a number of companies that have successfully tapped into mass markets in emerging economies.

 Multinationals such as Unilever and Colgate-Palmolive have successfully tapped into emerging mass markets, while others have struggled.
 Kellogg's foray into India failed to establish market acceptance for cereal as an alternative breakfast food.
 Unilever's laundry detergent, Ala, achieved market success in southern Brazil, but was unable to gain a foothold in the northeast, where women continue to wash laundry in streams and have a preference for bar soap.
 In Paraguay, the telecommunications operator, Tigo, was initially reluctant to reduce the minimum recharge rate for phone cards.
 However, its sales volume tripled when it allowed users to recharge for just a few centavos.
 The company learned that customers were using the cards as a form of savings and also made calls at night when rates were lower, thereby boosting off peak usage volumes.